tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 scope of this article.
 In fact, he asserts that "the word *equilibrium* has caused many misunderstandings and repeated errors."

 The [wiktionary](https://en.wiktionary.org/) defines it as being “The condition of a system in which competing influences are balanced, resulting in no net change.”

-Thinking of "equilibrium" as being a "balance" of "competing influences" is a good start, but it implies that symmetry would suffice, and that is not the case with Mondrian's use of the term.
-Likewise the word "harmony" falls short of capturing what he meant as well, because "the *harmony* of the past expresses a veiled state."
+Thinking of "equilibrium" as being a "balance" of "competing influences" is a good start, but it implies that symmetry would suffice.

+Symmetry cannot bring the opposing forces in art and life into equilibrium.
+The word harmony also falls short of defining what Mondrian meant, because "the *harmony* of the past expresses a veiled state."

 ---